 “The Insured (you) agrees to notify the underwriter (your insurance company) of any accidents and thereafter to provide all the information, assistance and cooperation which the company reasonably requests.
 The insured also agrees that in the event of a property damage or personal injury claim, the insured will fully cooperate with his/her insurance company and do nothing that shall prejudice the insurance company’s position in the property damage or personal injury claim….”

-By promptly notifying your own insurance company after an accident, you give them sufficient time to investigate.
-Your insurance company needs to hear your side of the story as soon as possible after the incident takes place.
+By promptly notifying your insurance company after an accident, you give them sufficient time to investigate.
+Your insurance company needs to hear your side of the story as soon as possible.
 This is especially important if the other driver decides the accident was your fault.

 The investigation may show the other driver is fully or partially at fault for the accident.
 The driver may have been texting, speeding, following too closely, or engaged in some other form of negligent behavior.